 Cognitive dissonance may be the culprit in greed and narcissism, and it was likely rampant among Ken Lay’s circles at Enron (Movies on Chatham screened and critiqued Enron: The Smartest Guys in the Room (2005) in December 2017).

-Scott Adams observed cognitive dissonance in individuals, companies, and on a national scale, following the 2016 US Presidential Election.
+Scott Adams observed cognitive dissonance in individuals, companies, and on a national scale, after the 2016 US Presidential Election.
 A year before the election, Adams, a persuasion expert, publicly recognized Donald Trump’s mastery of persuasion skills.
 Adams then staked his reputation on a one-year-in-advance prediction that Trump would not only rise above the cluster of Republican hopefuls, but that he would go on to win the Primary Election.

 And sure enough, Trump’s win set off a “cluster bomb” of cognitive dissonance the likes of which history rarely sees.
 To untrained observers—voters and pundits alike—the public reaction looked like a combination of anger, disappointment, fear, and shock.
 But to trained persuaders, it was a front-row seat to a show of cognitive dissonance so pure and so deep that it was, frankly, beautiful.